-The bronzes are a family of copper-based alloys traditionally alloyed with tin, but can refer to alloys of copper and other elements (e.g., aluminum, silicon, and nickel).
+The bronzes are a family of copper-based alloys traditionally alloyed with tin but can refer to alloys of copper and other elements (e.g., aluminum, silicon, and nickel).
 Bronzes are somewhat stronger than the brasses, yet they still have a high degree of corrosion resistance.
-Generally they are used when, in addition to corrosion resistance, good tensile properties are required.
-For example, beryllium copper attains the greatest strength (to 1,400 MPa) of any copper-based alloy.
+Generally, they are used when good tensile properties are required, in addition to corrosion resistance.
+For example, beryllium copper attains any copper-based alloy’s greatest strength (1,400 MPa).

-Historically, alloying copper with another metal, for example tin to make bronze, was first practiced about 4000 years after the discovery of copper smelting, and about 2000 years after “natural bronze” had come into general use.
-An ancient civilization is defined to be in the Bronze Age either by producing bronze by smelting its own copper and alloying with tin, arsenic, or other metals.
+Historically, alloying copper with another metal, for example, tin, to make bronze was first practiced about 4000 years after the discovery of copper smelting and about 2000 years after “natural bronze” had come into general use.
+An ancient civilization is defined in the Bronze Age as producing bronze by smelting its copper and alloying it with tin, arsenic, or other metals.
 Bronze, or bronze-like alloys and mixtures, were used for coins over a longer period.
-Bronzes are still widely used today for springs, bearings, bushings, automobile transmission pilot bearings, and similar fittings, and is particularly common in the bearings of small electric motors.
-Brass and bronze are common engineering materials in modern architecture and primarily used for roofing and facade cladding due to their visual appearance.
+Bronzes are still widely used today for springs, bearings, bushings, automobile transmission pilot bearings, and similar fittings and are particularly common in the bearings of small electric motors.
+Brass and bronze are common engineering materials in modern architecture and are primarily used for roofing and facade cladding due to their visual appearance.

 Copper beryllium, also known as beryllium bronze, is a copper alloy with 0.5—3% beryllium.
-Copper beryllium is the hardest and strongest of any copper alloy (UTS up to 1,400 MPa), in the fully heat treated and cold worked condition.
-It combines high strength with non-magnetic and non-sparking qualities and it is similar in mechanical properties to many high strength alloy steels but, compared to steels, it has better corrosion resistance (similar to pure copper).
+Copper beryllium is the hardest and strongest copper alloy (UTS up to 1,400 MPa) in fully heat treated, and cold worked conditions.
+It combines high strength with non-magnetic and non-sparking qualities.
+It is similar in mechanical properties to many high-strength alloy steels, but, compared to steels, it has better corrosion resistance (similar to pure copper).
 It has good thermal conductivity (210 W/m°C) 3-5 times more than tool steel.
-These high performance alloys have long been used for non-sparking tools in the mining (coal mines), gas and petrochemical industries (oil rigs).
-Beryllium copper screwdrivers, pliers, wrenches, cold chisels, knives, and hammers are available for these environments.
-Because of the excellent fatigue resistance, copper beryllium is widely used for springs, spring wire, load cells, and other parts that must retain their shape under cyclic loads.
+These high-performance alloys have long been used for non-sparking tools in the mining (coal mines), gas and petrochemical industries (oil rigs).
+Beryllium copper screwdrivers, pliers, wrenches, cold chisels, knives, and hammers are available in these environments.
+Because of the excellent fatigue resistance, copper beryllium is widely used for springs, spring wires, load cells, and other parts that must retain their shape under cyclic loads.

 Properties of Beryllium Bronze